alces-software/metalware/docs/design/03-api-namespace.md

 The following items are not critical to the design but should be reviewed before starting as they may impact how it is implemented.

+## API entry point and domain

+It might be a good idea to separate out the API entry point and the domain.
+Currently they are the same thing, but it could be clear to use `alces.domain.config` and have a DomainNamespace.
+This will make `alces` solely responsible for controlling the API calls.

 ## The binding wrapper